jruels/modern-automation/README.md

-# Automation Developer
+# Modern Automation with Terraform and Ansible

-This site includes the labs for the Automation Developer class.
+This site includes the labs for the Modern Automation with Terraform and Ansible class.

 ## Labs
 [Windows VM information](VM_access.md)